Harsh-Yadav029/Netflix-clone-using-HTML-and-CSS/README.md

 "Netflix Clone"
 A responsive Netflix clone built using HTML and CSS.
-This project replicates the core features and user interface of Netflix, providing a seamless user experience for browsing and watching content.
+This project replicates Netflix's core features and user interface, providing a seamless user experience for browsing and watching content.

-Features
+Features:

 Responsive Design: Optimized for both desktop and mobile devices.

-Hero Section: Engaging hero section with a call to action.
+Hero Section: Engaging the hero section with a call to action.

 Multiple Sections: Includes sections for TV shows, offline downloads, streaming everywhere, and kids’ profiles.

 FAQ Section: An expandable FAQ section to answer common questions.

 Footer: A comprehensive footer with multiple links and contact information.

-Tech Stack
+Tech Stack:
 Frontend: HTML5, CSS3

 Assets: Images and videos to enhance the UI

-Feel free to customize this template to suit your project! 😊🎥🍿 You can find similar examples in existing Netflix clone repositories on GitHub, such as RimaPoddar/Netflix-Clone and Saad10922/Netflix_Clone.
-Happy coding! 🚀🔥
+Feel free to customize this template to suit your project! 😊🎥🍿